extendedwhanau/DarkLight/content/installation.md

       The beauty of sunrise and sunset is distilled into an analogue, pixelated audiovisual experience, mirroring our planet's daily encounter with the sun.
+    artist: MAD Studios (Matt Liggins & Angus Muir)
+    sound_artist: Arli Liberman
+    bio: >-
+      Animation Design: Pixelpush Han Law & SiewWee H'ng

+      Fabrication: Alistair Munro

+      The beauty of sunrise and sunset is distilled into an analogue, pixelated audiovisual experience, mirroring our planet's daily encounter with the sun.
   - number: "5"
     name: Flux
     content: >-